seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 Mesh Refinement
 ===============

-ROMS-X allows both static and dynamic mesh refinement, as well as the choice of one-way or two-way coupling.
+REMORA allows both static and dynamic mesh refinement, as well as the choice of one-way or two-way coupling.

 Note that any tagged region will be covered by one or more boxes.
 The user may specify the refinement criteria and/or region to be covered, but not the decomposition of the region into